HiroForYou/cristhIAn/content/case-studies/000-blood-cells-detection.md

 Although we have many problems to solve, we also have an advance of possible solutions, which I will list below (to be able to perform in a second improved version of our system):

-- Using a distilled version of Yolo
+- Using a distilled version of YOLO
 - Use a faster backbone
 - Keep trying to quantize the model
 - Use a newer model, different from Yolo, and that has a shorter time (a distilled version of DERT possibly)